waelhammoudeh/overpass-4-slackware/README.md

 This repository is a guide for setting up overpassAPI server on a local machine;
 your own server - with limited area database.
-I use Linux Slackware64, included in this repository is a SlackBuild script to make a Slackware Package for the overpassAPI software, concepts, methods and steps mentioned here can be applied to any Linux distribution.
+I use Linux Slackware64, included in this repository is a SlackBuild script to build a Slackware package for the overpassAPI software, how to use my ["getdiff"](https://github.com/waelhammoudeh/getdiff) program to retrieve and update overpass databases with "Change Files" from Geofabrik servers, scripts to initial and automate database updates and maintenance via cron and logrotate utilities, (logrotate implementation is yet to come).
+Concepts, methods and steps mentioned here can be applied to any Linux distribution not just Slackware.

 ##### This guide is a work in progress!

 #### Correction:

-I had given wrong instrucation to initial overpass database with full history or "attic" data in prevoius version of this guide.
-The wrong instrucations have been removed since, please accept my apology.
+I had given wrong instruction to initial overpass database with full history or "attic" data in previous version of this guide.
+The wrong instructions have been removed since, please accept my apology.

 #### Warning:

 Running overpass database instance initialed from extract for limited area file with **FULL HISTORY (attic)** is not supported.
-There is an expermintal approach mentioned in the file README-SETUP.md in this guide.
+There is an experimental approach mentioned in the file README-SETUP.md in this guide.

 #### Prerequisite and caveat: